Jefferson Poland: Psychedelic Venus Church

 In 1970, Poland founded the Psychedelic Venus Church (PsyVen or PVC), an offshoot of the Sexual Freedom League, with Mother Boats becoming president.
 He felt that the leadership of the Sexual Freedom League was becoming too "bourgeois".
 Each meeting began with smoking marijuana.
 The meetings continued in the San Francisco Bay Area until 1972.
 The Church had 700 members by 1971 but disbanded in 1973.

-Jefferson Poland Archive

-Poland turned over his archives to the Bancroft Library of the University of California, Berkeley, where they are now available for public viewing by academic researchers.

 Sex offense conviction

 By 1980, Poland had moved to San Diego.
 In 1983, Poland was charged with molesting the 8- or 9-year-old daughter of an acquaintance whom he babysat.
 Poland fled the country and he lived for five years as a fugitive in India, Australia, and New Zealand.
 In 1988, he was arrested in Hawaii.
 By that time he had changed his last name legally to "Clitlick".
 He pled no-contest to California Penal Code 288(a), "lewd or lascivious act with a child under 14 years of age," a felony, and was sentenced to a year in prison and to register as a sex offender.